FrancisBanville/ms_interpreting_probabilities/README.md

-Other important factors that can impact interaction probabilities at the local scale are taxa local abundances $N_{i,k}$ and $N_{j,k}$, which affect encounter probabilities [@Canard2012Emergencea], and local traits distributions $T_{i,k}$ and $T_{j,k}$ (e.g., body mass, presence of given anatomical features, host resistance), which determine the ability of individuals to interact after encountering each other [@Poisot2015Speciesa].
+Other important factors that can impact interaction probabilities at the local scale are taxa local abundances $N_{i,k}$ and $N_{j,k}$, which affect encounter probabilities [@Canard2012Emergencea], and local traits distributions $T_{i,k}$ and $T_{j,k}$ [e.g., body mass, longevity, and habitat breadth,
+@Caron2024Traitmatching], which determine the ability of individuals to interact after encountering each other [@Poisot2015Speciesa].
 Moreover, local interactions may be conditional on local environmental factors such as temperature [@Angilletta2004TemGro], precipitation [@Woodward2012CliCha], habitat structure [@Klecka2014EffHab], and presence of other taxa in the network [@Pilosof2017MulNat; @Kefi2012MorMea], as described above.
 Here, we use the variable $E_k$ to describe the local environmental context in which interaction probabilities were estimated.
 For example, in a mesocosm experiment estimating